argoproj-labs/appsource/docs/GETTING_STARTED.md

 # Getting Started
-## 1. Install and Configure ArgoCD
+## 1. Install ArgoCD
-Follow these steps if you __want to get ArgoCD running on a local cluster__, or follow the [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/) guide from ArgoCD if you want to configure it for some specific need.
+Follow these steps if you __want to get ArgoCD running on a local cluster__, or follow the [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/) guide from ArgoCD if you want to install it to some specific needs.

-Skip to Step 2 to install AppSource
 ### Apply ArgoCD Manifest
 ```shell
 kubectl create namespace argocd